-With a new $15 million grant, VHFC scientists at The Scripps Research Institute (TSRI) are gearing up for an in-depth study of survivors of viral outbreaks.
-The grant from the National Institutes of Health’s National Institute of Allergy and Infectious Diseases will support the efforts of the TSRI-led Center for Viral Systems Biology to fight Ebola and Lassa viruses.
+With a new $15 million grant, VHFC scientists at Scripps Research are gearing up for an in-depth study of survivors of viral outbreaks.
+The grant from the National Institutes of Health’s National Institute of Allergy and Infectious Diseases will support the efforts of the Scripps Research-led Center for Viral Systems Biology to fight Ebola and Lassa viruses.

 While Ebola virus outbreaks are rare, the 2013–2016 epidemic in West Africa infected more than 28,000 people, killing more than 10,000.
 Lassa virus causes recurring outbreaks in West Africa, killing thousands of people a year.

 “These are very severe diseases, but some people survive.
 So, the simple question is ‘why?’
 How are some people able to fight off the disease, while others are not?” says Andersen.